Braz Macachi

-Braz Macachi (born 5 September 2001) is an Angolan professional basketball player who plays for Básquet Coruña of the Liga ACB and the Angola national team.
+Braz Macachi (born 5 September 2001) is an Angolan professional basketball player who plays for Básquet Coruña of the LEB Oro and the Angola national team.
 He plays as power forward or center.

 Professional career

 Macachi began his career in the Angolan Basketball League with Primeiro de Agosto.
 He was named to the All-League First Team in the 2023–24 season, after averaging 10.5 points and 9.8 rebounds per game.
 During the 2024–25 season, Macachi played in Portugal with AD Galomar of the Liga Portuguesa de Basquetebol (LPB), where he averaged 7.8 points per game in the league.

-On 6 August 2025, Macachi signed a one-year contract with Spanish club Básquet Coruña of the Liga ACB.
+On 6 August 2025, Macachi signed a one-year contract with Spanish club Básquet Coruña of the LEB Oro.

 National team career

 Macachi plays for the Angola men's national basketball team, who he has represented at AfroCan 2023 and AfroBasket 2025, where he won a gold medal.